Fantasy & Science Fiction Books (High School)

 Shadowshaper is an urban fantasy young adult novel written by Daniel José Older and originally published in 2015.
 The first book in the Shadowshaper Cypher series, Shadowshaper follows an Afro-Boricua teenager named Sierra who discovers she has a magical and spiritual family heritage.
 The book was named a New York Times Notable Book of 2015 and was shortlisted for the 2015 Kirkus Prize.
 This study guide refers the 2015 paperback Scholastic Inc. edition.
 Plot SummaryAt...
 Read Shadowshaper Summary

 Shatter Me is a young adult dystopian novel by Tahereh Mafi.
-The book was first published in 2011 and soon afterward 20th Century Fox bought the rights for a film adaptation.
-Exploring the themes of physical and emotional isolation, resistance to tyranny, and hope and resilience, the novel has become a best-seller in young adult fiction.
-It is followed by two other books, Unravel Me and Ignite Me, and the series also includes two e-novellas...
+The book was first published in 2011, and soon afterward, 20th Century Fox bought the rights for a film adaptation.
+Exploring the themes of The Impact of Physical and Emotional Isolation, The Importance of Resisting Tyranny, and Embracing Hope as a Form of Defiance, the novel has become a bestseller in young adult fiction.
+It is followed by two other books, Unravel Me and...
 Read Shatter Me Summary

-Publication year 2013Genre Novel, FictionThemes Emotions/Behavior: Determination / Perseverance, Values/Ideas: Power & Greed, Values/Ideas: Win & Lose, Values/Ideas: Safety & Danger, Values/Ideas: Religion & Spirituality, Values/Ideas: Good & Evil, Society: War, Self Discovery, Natural World: Animals, Emotions/Behavior: LonelinessTags Fantasy, Action / Adventure, Addiction / Substance Abuse, Leadership/Organization/Management, Love / Sexuality, Military / War, Politics / Government, Trauma / Abuse / Violence, Religion / Spirituality
+Publication year 2013Genre Novel, FictionThemes Emotions/Behavior: Determination / Perseverance, Values/Ideas: Power & Greed, Values/Ideas: Win & Lose, Values/Ideas: Safety & Danger, Values/Ideas: Religion & Spirituality, Values/Ideas: Good & Evil, Society: War, Self Discovery, Natural World: Animals, Emotions/Behavior: LonelinessTags Fantasy, Action / Adventure, Addiction / Substance Abuse, Leadership/Organization/Management, Love / Sexuality, Military / War, Politics / Government, Trauma / Abuse / Violence, Religion / Spirituality, Romance

 Published in 2015, Leigh Bardugo’s young adult fantasy novel Six of Crows, the first in a two-part series, received starred reviews in Publishers Weekly, VOYA, and Kirkus Reviews.
 A fantasy heist story, the novel shifts between the alternating points of view of five teenagers who team up to pull off the ultimate prison break.Six of Crows begins in Ketterdam, an invented version of 17th-century Amsterdam, and the novel’s main characters hail from the seedy criminal...
 Read Six of Crows Summary